Doing These 9 Things Can Cut Your Risk of Dementia by 35 Percent—Here’s Why

 This isn’t just about keeping at a healthy weight; a workout itself could cut down your risk.
 Older adults who exercise are less likely to develop dementia than those who don’t work out.

 If lung cancer wasn’t enough to make you kick your cigarette addiction, maybe this will: Smokers are at higher risk of dementia.
 Researchers think that a couple things could be at play.
 For one thing, smoking isn’t healthy for your heart, and cardiovascular problems are linked with dementia.
 For another, the chemicals in the smoke could be toxic to your brain.
 What you put in your body has a huge impact on how it performs, especially later in life.
-There are some foods you should (and shouldn’t) eat to help lower your risk of dementia.

 Schedule a mental health visit